 - Hiking information concerning the park and the nearby areas, guided tours, presentations, exhibitions.
-The exhibition presents the natural features and history of the Syöte National Park.
-In the auditorium, you can watch short nature films free of charge.
+The exhibition 'Your nature with love' presents the natural features of the Syöte National Park.
+In the auditorium, you can watch short nature films.
 Sales of fishing and hunting permits, as well as licences for snowmobile routes that are maintained by Metsähallitus.

 - The Finnish and English signposts will guide you to the visitor centre.
 The information boards in the national park are in Finnish.

 Services offered by enterprises and other organisations in Syöte National Park